Why choose a degree in Health Information Management and Technology?

 What is CAHIIM accreditation?

 The Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM) is an independent accrediting organization whose mission is to serve the public interest by establishing and enforcing quality accreditation standards for health informatics and health information management education programs.
 The HIM track offered by the UW Bachelor of Science in Health Information Management and Technology program at UW-Green Bay, UW- Parkside and UW-Stevens Point is accredited by CAHIIM.
 All those interested in sitting for the RHIA (or other AHIMA credentials) should download and read the Candidate Guide.
 The Guide outlines all of the policies and procedures for registering for and scheduling your exam time.
 The Guide also details all of the requirements for eligibility that allow you to sit for each exam.

 Why does an institution seek CAHIIM accreditation?

 Students enrolled in or who graduate from programs in candidacy status will be eligible to apply for the AHIMA professional certification exams once the program has achieved CAHIIM accreditation.
 The UW HIMT program director will inform students when this program status has been achieved.
-The HIM track offered by the University of Wisconsin-Green Bay Bachelor of Science in Health Information Management and Technology program is accredited by CAHIIM as of March 2015.
-UW-Parkside is in candidacy status, pending accreditation review by CAHIIM.
+The HIM track offered by the University of Wisconsin-Green Bay and UW-Parkside Bachelor of Science in Health Information Management and Technology program is accredited by CAHIIM.
+UW-Stevens Point is in candidacy status, pending accreditation review by CAHIIM.

 UW-Green Bay, UW-La Crosse, UW-Parkside, and UW-Stevens Point offer the HIMT degree, but UW-Green Bay is the first to receive accreditation by CAHIIM.
 What does this mean?

 Although the UW HIMT program is a collaborative program with four partner campuses, CAHIIM accredits each institution independently.
 In 2015, UW-Green Bay was the first campus to receive accreditation.
-UW-Parkside is in candidacy status, pending accreditation review by CAHIIM, and the other partner campuses will apply for accreditation in the future.
-UW-Parkside is accepting applications from all students, including those interested in a CAHIIM-accredited HIM track.
+UW-Parkside received accreditation in 2018, and UW-Stevens Point received accreditation in 2020.
+UW- La Crosse will apply for accreditation in the future.

 If AHIMA professional certification exams are of interest to you, please speak with your adviser for additional guidance and information as to when your campus will be fully accredited.